NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 - All requests and responses associated with BaRS must occur through the BaRS API Proxy

 **Constraints**
-- All Service IDs in First of Type (FoT) will be those from the Urgent and Emergency Care (UEC) Directory of Services (DoS)
 - No guidance is provided on the display of referral information beyond the {{pagelink:principles_prerequesites, text:Principles for rendering BaRS Payload}}
 - Consent within BaRS will be for Direct-Care only
 - Certificates for Receiving messages to use nhs.uk domains only
 - Receiving endpoints are to be internet facing
 - Clincial Constraints exist - See Hazard Log
 - No element level 'updates' to requests are supported.
 A new request must be generated to change information in the referral request
-- Reduce Scope and Requirements for beta phase to support delivery timeline

 ### Requirements